strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

           --consumer-property 'sasl.jaas.config=org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule required;' \
           --consumer-property 'sasl.login.callback.handler.class=io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler'

 Now, all should work as expected.
-Our client should receive all the messages in the topic.
+Our client should receive all the messages in the topic, and if we keep it running would receive any additional produced messages.